dect0r/docker-traefik-portainer/README.md

-# Docker container management with Traefik v2 and Portainer
+# Docker container management with Traefik v2 and Portainer + nginx

 Based on: